-Here in western NC it’s almost garlic harvesting time.
+Here in western NC June means its almost garlic harvesting time.
 How can you tell?
 The leaves are your best clue.
 The base of the leaves form the papery layers that wrap around the garlic head.
 As the season progresses, these leaves will gradually dry and fall over.

 Different zones, weather conditions and varieties will change the harvesting dates.
 As a rule of thumb harvest when about half of the leaves are green and half are turning brown.